 There are a number of different tools which can assist designers, product developers and manufacturers to evaluate the environmental benefits and impacts of a product.
 The most appropriate tool or tools to use will depend on the objective.
 For example, is it to quickly compare the lifecycle environmental impacts of several different design concepts?
 Or is the objective to gather more rigorous and peer-reviewed information on an existing product?

 Some commonly used tools are:

-LCA is an internationally recognised and standardized technique (ISO 14040 series) for assessing the environmental aspects and potential impacts associated with a product over its total life cycle.
+LCA is an internationally recognised and standardised technique (ISO 14040 series) for assessing the environmental aspects and potential impacts associated with a product over its total lifecycle.
 A full LCA is particularly useful if you need to evaluate the environmental impacts of a product or system with a high level of accuracy.
-However, it can be a time-consuming, resource-intensive and costly exercise because of the need to collect detailed inventory data for each stage of the life cycle.
+However, it can be a time-consuming, resource-intensive and costly exercise because of the need to collect detailed inventory data for each stage of the lifecycle.